torvalds/linux/Documentation/media/uapi/v4l/standard.rst

 .. [#f1]
    Some users are already confused by technical terms PAL, NTSC and SECAM.
-There is no point asking them to distinguish between B, G, D, or K when the software or hardware can do that automatically.
+There is yes point asking them to distinguish between B, G, D, or K when the software or hardware can do that automatically.